garyshear/mitre_attack_simplified/README.md

 **Creates a JSON to programmatically work with MITRE ATT&CK**

 A lightweight Python package that transforms MITRE ATT&CK data into a simplified JSON format for easy programmatic access.
-Shrinks the 42mb STIX file to 1.7mb.
+<br>Shrinks the 42mb STIX file to 1.7mb.

 ---